sallarahmed/react-native-gps-state/README.md

 # React Native GPS State

 ### React Native Listener for GPS status changes
-This library will emit an event whenever there is a change in the GPS status, like when the permission was rejected or when the user disables Location Service in the phone settings.
+This lib will emitevent wheneaver the GPS status change, like when the permission was rejected or user disable Location service in system Settings.

 ### Instalation
 1. Add library to project